parth782/ContestBot/README.md

    npm install
    ```

-7. **Configure Environment Variables**: Set up the necessary environment variables for the RM Bot.
+7. **Configure Environment Variables**: Set up the necessary environment variables for the Contest Bot.
 This may include database connection details, API keys, and other configurations.
 Create a `.env` file in the root directory and specify the required variables.

-8. **Start the Bot**: Start the RM Bot application by running the following command:
+8. **Start the Bot**: Start the Contest Bot application by running the following command:

    ```bash
    npm start